State of AI & Digital Marketing

 Andre Alpar, Board Member & Advisor of Alpar Beteiligungs GmbH, said that,

 As we look toward the landscape of the coming year 2026, it is becoming clear that the search industry is entering a transformative phase where the traditional, pure-play SEO market will likely see a slight contraction as it makes room for new priorities.
-However, this is far from a decline; instead, we are seeing the emergence of dedicated GEO (Generative Engine Optimization) budgets alongside increasingly common hybrid budgets that blend both worlds.
+However, this is far from a decline; instead, we are seeing the emergence of dedicated GEO budgets alongside increasingly common hybrid budgets that blend both worlds.

 The most crucial takeaway is that the cumulative volume of investment in these areas together (SEO and GEO) will be significantly higher than what we have traditionally seen in the pure SEO space alone.
-While this expansion brings massive opportunities, we must also remain vigilant, as the next year will undoubtedly bring a rise in charlatans and "experts" promising shortcuts in the GEO / SEO for AI space.

 Arnout Hellemans, SEO, PPC & Analytics Consultant of OnlineMarkethink, said that,

-AI is massively reshaping a lot of the user interactions with search, discovery, and ecommerce.
+AI is massively reshaping a lot of the user interactions with search, discovery, and e-commerce.
 Traffic has been diversifying and the 'messy middle' in the user journey has become even messier.
 Please consume your content, your brand story, and promise outside of your website.

 If you were getting traffic on generic pages with consensus, that will be taken and served by AI in the serp or at any other GenAI interface.
 Your pure play SEO traffic will be declining; embrace the new reality.